Anthropic constraint on transient variations of fundamental constants: Dark matter clumps with large variations of fundamental constants

 and its total mass-energy is

 We observe that an Earth-sized DM clump with $\phi_{\rm max} \sim 5\times10^6\,{\rm TeV}$ only weights as much as a small asteroid.
 In particular, such a clump does not collapse into a black hole.
 Further, if such a clump enters the solar system, its presence does not cause significant disturbances to the planetary orbits therein.
-It is also worth pointing out also that DM clumps are not subject to constraints from microlensing observations~\cite{Brax2020,niikura2019microlensing}.
+Additionally, galactic structure formation would occur as per conventional cold dark matter theory~\cite{blumenthal1984,Brax2020}.

 On the other hand, the number of these Earth-sized clumps could be quite large.
 Indeed, assuming that the DM clumps saturate the local DM density, we may estimate their number density $n$ as

 which is to be compared with the stellar number density in the Milky Way $4\times10^{-3}/\text{light-year}^3$.
 Correspondingly, the total number of clumps in the Milky Way is